 I recently attended a fundraiser and the most sought-after raffle item was a Money Tree!
 The tree was topiary style and paper money was used instead of leaves.
-This was the first time I had seen one before and I immediately decided that I would be making one for my daughter’s birthday and maybe even for Christmas!
+This was the first time I had seen one before and I immediately decided that I would be making one for my daughter’s birthday, end of school year accomplishments/graduation and maybe even for Christmas!
 Now that I have teens, it has become harder to shop for them.
 Most clothing items end up going back and gift cards get boring after awhile.
 But the money tree is a fun way to present a gift of cash, and I don’t know any teens that would turn down cash!

 The money tree at the fundraiser was made up of $1 and $2 bills.
 On average, it would take about 50 or so bills to make up a topiary using a 5 inch styrofoam ball.
 I didn’t want to use singles, so I used $5 and $10, but added ribbon as filler.
 Here are the supplies you will need:

 - 5 inch Styrofoam Ball